Supasheet.

 from tasks;

-grant select on dashboards.task_urgent_count to authenticated;
+grant select on public.task_urgent_count to authenticated;

 Table 1 - Simple Table

--- View for table_1 (2-3 columns)
+-- Create view for table_1 (2-3 columns)

-create view dashboards.task_list_simple as
+create or replace view public.task_list_simple as

 select